 d.
 Useful lives of property, plant and equipment

-As discussed in Note 3, "Summary of Significant Accounting Policies" "Property, Plant and Equipment", the Company reviews the estimated useful lives of property, plant and equipment at the balance sheet date.
+As discussed in Note 3, "Summary of Significant Accounting Policies" "Property, Plant and Equipment", the Company reviews estimated useful lives of property, plant and equipment at the end of each year.

 e.
 Recognition and measurement of defined benefit plans